 Health Services, located in McGowan Center, was designed to meet the healthcare needs of all Mount St. Mary’s University undergraduate students and seminarians.

-At your service is a trained medical staff: Medical Director, Dr. Bonita Portier, D.O., Nurse Manager, Susan Sanders, LPN, and our Medical Administrative Assistant Brenda Curtis, all CPR and AED certified.
+Our trained medical staff includes Medical Director, Dr. Bonita Portier, D.O., Nurse Manager, Susan Sanders, LPN, and our Medical Administrative Assistant Mary C. Bridenhagen, R.N., all of whom are CPR and AED certified.

 Below are just a few of the many services provided to all undergraduates and seminarians:

 Evaluation and treatment of injury or illness

 Management of chronic disease or disability in collaboration with student’s primary care provider

 Medications: most medications prescribed by the doctor are available on site

 Medication monitoring when indicated